-- Turn out all your pockets (pants pockets and blazer/sweater pockets) so the greeter can see that they are empty.
+- Turn out all your pockets to ensure they are empty.

 - Lift any tie to show the greeter that nothing is hidden under the tie.

-If you are unable to complete a room scan, then you are not permitted to proceed further or to take the exam.
+If you are unable to complete a room scan, then you may not be permitted to proceed further or to take the exam.

 Certain essential medical items (e.g., Bluetooth-enabled glucose monitoring devices and diabetic supplies) may be brought into the testing area with prior approval of ABIM.
 You should submit your request to ABIM by sending an email to email@example.com.